-In the wake of the water crisis experienced in Flint, it is understandable that the MSU community is concerned about its water quality.
+The MSU community continues to be concerned about its water quality.
 Infrastructure Planning and Facilities has a highly qualified staff of water utility professionals who understand the importance of the water quality for our community.
 We are dedicated to providing the highest quality drinking water, and continue to meet or exceed all state and federal regulatory requirements.